The ultimate GPU for 4K gaming, while ray tracing support gives gamers an exciting peek into the future

 Not only does this game-changing lighting effect make environments look more realistic, but it also creates more authentic shadows and reflections.
 This was shown off in Nvidia’s Star Wars demo, as shiny Stormtrooper armour was made to look more convincing with dazzling reflections and glossy finishes.

-On more positive news, Nvidia has already wrangled a decent list of games to support the RTX 2080 Ti’s ray tracing capabilities.
-These games include Shadow of the Tomb Raider, Battlefield 5 and Metro Exodus.
+As well as Battlefield V, Nvidia has wrangled a decent list of games to support the RTX 2080 Ti’s ray tracing capabilities.
+These games include Shadow of the Tomb Raider and Metro Exodus.
 With such high-profile developers already on board, it’s likely we’ll see plenty more arrive in the future.
 The full list of compatible titles can be seen below:

 - Assetto Corsa Competizione